 Located in the charming Clifton neighborhood near the Bull Run River, Paradise Springs Winery is another beautiful vineyard for a picture-perfect picnic.
 Built on land that traces back to Lord Fairfax (the county's namesake), and the first bicoastal wine brand in the United States, the winery has a rich and inspiring history.
 Enjoy their award-winning wine and set up camp on their spacious lawn.

 Tucked away in a remote river setting, Riverbend Park has more than 400 acres of forest, meadows and ponds and plenty of space to spread out.
 The park's mission to preserve the area's natural setting has created a rare combination of geology, plant life, wildlife, isolation, and beauty.
 For double the natural beauty, you can also hike their beautiful trails - one of which connects to Great Falls Park.
 Check out more about Riverbend in this quick video.

 Strawberry Park in Mosaic

 Photo courtesy Mosaic

 To experience an urban escape, take your picnic over to Strawberry Park - otherwise known as the turf lawn at Mosaic.
-The area is the epicenter of all things fun at the plaza - with a pop-up skating rink, award-winning restaurants, shopping, and colorful mural art just steps away.
+The area is the epicenter of all things fun at the plaza - with award-winning restaurants, shopping, and colorful mural art just steps away.
 Be sure to keep an eye on our events calendar to find out when they're showing movies on the big screen on the lawn!